wzhudev/reverse-linear-sync-engine/README.md

 >   - `loadPartialModels`
 >   - `setPartialIndexValueForModel`

-`BatchModelLoader` , as its name suggests, batch a group of network hydration requests to a single GraphQL request.
-We will not discuss deduping and...
+`BatchModelLoader`, as its name suggests, batch a group of network hydration requests to a single GraphQL request.
+We will not discuss how it dedupe requests here, but we will focus on how it handles the batch.

 In method `handleBatch`, Linear will divide requests into 3 categories:

-1. Requests that is associated to a `SyncGroup`, which we will cover in the next section.
+1. Requests that is associated to a `SyncGroup`.
 2. Requests loading models that should be loaded in full.
-3. Other requests
+3. Other requests.

+It is not easy to figure out how `SyncGroup` works in early versions.
+But recently, Linear team added `userSyncGroup` and `teamSyncGroup` in the source code which made me suddenly realized that `SyncGroup` is actually a group of models that are associated to a User or a Team.

-And LSE will call different methods to load different categories of requests, respectively `loadPartialModels`, `loadFullModels` and `loadSyncBatch`.
+LSE will call different methods for different categories of requests, respectively `loadPartialModels`, `loadFullModels` and `loadSyncBatch`.

-In `loadSyncBatch`, it will call `GraphQLClient.resetModelsJsonStream` to send a request to `https://client-api.linear.app/sync/batch`, the body will be like:
+In `loadSyncBatch`, it will call `GraphQLClient.resetModelsJsonStream` to send a request to `https://client-api.linear.app/sync/batch`, the request body will be like:

 ```json
 {"requests":[{"id":"6f14ab52-ed51-4db8-a981-c04620683218","skipSavingModelsInDatabase":false,"modelName":"Issue"}]}